addrummond/claney/Readme.md

 Claney does a couple of things to make its disjunctive regular expressions execute as quickly as possible.
-First, if routes are specified hierachically in the input file, the common prefixes are factored out in the regular expression, limiting the amount of backtracking required.
+First, if routes are specified hierachically in the input file, the common prefixes are factored out in the regular expression.
+This limits the amount of backtracking required.

 Second, in the case of alternatives at the same level of the hierarchy, Claney will factor out common prefixes automatically.
 For example, rather than